What is website analytics? Can I get compliant website analytics?

 Does it mean you have to choose between protecting user privacy and securing data-driven website analytics for optimizing your website, its performance and marketing?

-Cookiebot comes with a powerful scanner that finds all cookies, trackers and trojan horses on your website and automatically manages consent for each individual user, including secure storage and documentation.
+Built around a powerful scanner that finds all cookies, trackers and trojan horses on your website, Cookiebot CMP automatically manages consent for each individual user, including secure storage and documentation, and renewal of all user consents in accordance with data law requirements.

 No more analytics-breaking compliance, no more compliance-breaking website analytics!